Biden to meet Republican Senator Capito for infrastructure talks

 Biden and Senate Republicans remain hundreds of billions of dollars apart in their proposals, largely because the Democratic president has a more sweeping definition of infrastructure that includes funding for schools and home health care in addition to roads, bridges and other physical assets.

-The two parties have been inching closer together in recent weeks, most recently when lead Senate Republican negotiator Capito last week unveiled a $928 billion counteroffer here to Biden's $1.7 trillion proposal.
+The two parties have been inching closer together in recent weeks, most recently when lead Senate Republican negotiator Capito last week unveiled a $928 billion counteroffer to Biden's $1.7 trillion proposal. read more

 Today's meeting, scheduled to take place at 2:45 p.m.
 ET (1845 GMT) in the White House Oval Office, comes as the Biden administration faces pressure from some of Biden's fellow Democrats in Congress to move forward.